Sarenga, Bankura: Education

 Sarenga M.S.Bidyapith, is a Bengali-medium coeducational institution established in 1949.
 It has facilities for teaching from class V to class XII.
 The school has 4 computers, a library with 631 books and a playground.

 Sarenga Girls High School, is a Bengali-medium girls only institution established in 1964.
 It has facilities for teaching from class V to class XII.
 The school has 2 computers and a library with 2,750 books.

 Sarenga High School, is a Bengali-medium coeducational institution established in 1955.
 It has facilities for teaching from class V to class X. The school has a library with 815 books and a playground.

 Pandit Raghunath Murmu Smriti Mahavidyalaya was established at Baragari in 1986.
 The college is affiliated to the Bankura University, It offers honours courses in Bengali, Santali, English, Sanskrit, geography, history, political science, philosophy, computer science, mathematics, physics, chemistry, economics, forestry, and general courses in science and arts.
 It offers post-graduate courses in Bengali, Santali, Geo-Informatics, Geography and Rural Development & Planning.

 Healthcare

-Sarenga Rural Hospital, with 30 beds at Krishnapur, is the major government medical facility in the Sarenga CD block.
+Sarenga Rural Hospital (Sarenga Block Primary Health Centre), with 30 beds at Sarenga, is the major government medical facility in the Sarenga CD block.
 There are primary health centres at Dumurtor (Tikarpara) Sarenga (with 6 beds), Krishnapur (Dumurtor) (with 10 beds).